Ménétrier's disease

-Ménétrier disease is a rare, acquired, premalignant disease of the stomach characterized by massive gastric folds, excessive mucous production with resultant protein loss, and little or no acid production.
+Ménétrier disease is a rare, acquired, premalignant disease of the stomach characterized by massive gastric folds, gastric hyperplasia, excessive mucus production with resultant protein loss, and little or no acid production (achlorhydria).
 The disorder is associated with excessive secretion of transforming growth factor alpha (TGF-α).
-It is named after a French physician Pierre Eugène Ménétrier, 1859–1935.
+It is named after French physician Pierre Eugène Ménétrier (1859–1935).

 Signs and symptoms

-Individuals with the disease present with upper abdominal pain (epigastric), at times accompanied by nausea, vomiting, loss of appetite, edema, weakness, and weight loss.
+Individuals with the disease present with upper abdominal (epigastric) pain, at times accompanied by nausea, vomiting, loss of appetite, edema, weakness, and weight loss.
 A small amount of gastrointestinal bleeding may occur, which is typically due to superficial mucosal erosions; large volume bleeding is rare.
 20% to 100% of patients, depending on time of presentation, develop a protein-losing gastropathy accompanied by low blood albumin and edema.

 Symptoms and pathological features of Ménétrier disease in children are similar to those in adults, but disease in children is usually self-limited and often follows respiratory infection.

 Cause

 The cause of Ménétrier disease is unknown, but it has been associated with HCMV infection in children and H. pylori infections in adults.
 Additionally, increased TGF-α has been noted in the gastric mucosa of patients with the disease.

+While the pathophysiology of Ménétrier disease isn't fully understood, it is thought that an increase in EGFR signaling — the effect of increased TGF-alpha production responsible for the inhibition of acid production — gives rise to epithelial cell proliferation of the mucosa, causing a direct impact on malabsorption of nutrients, electrolytes, and vitamins in the bowel.